-More commonly, however, evolution proceeds by expanding, often by duplicating (e.g. through an extra round of cell division during development) existing parts of the mechanism and then allowing structural and function differentiation within the system.
+More commonly, however, evolution proceeds by expanding, often by duplicating (e.g., through an extra round of cell division during development) existing parts of the mechanism and then allowing structural and function differentiation within the system.
 That is, component parts and operations arise from specialization of regions within an initially more homogenous part of the system.
-I will offer a sketch of such a specialization process in the context of introducing a mode of organization that has only been seriously explored in the past two decades but is increasingly recognized as extremely common in evolving systems, including living organisms - small-world networks.
-Small-world networks contain specialized components, but they are not nearly as independent in their operation as the subsystems in a hierarchically organized nearly decomposable system.
+I will offer a sketch of such a specialization process in the context of introducing a mode of organization that has only been seriously explored in the past two decades but is increasingly recognized as extremely common in evolving systems, including living organisms-small-world networks.
+Small-world networks contain specialized components, but they are not nearly as independent in their operation as the sub-systems in a hierarchically organized nearly decomposable system.

-Through much of the second half of the twentieth century, mathematicians in the subfield of graph theory focused on three designs for networks: regular lattice, totally connected, and randomly connected.
-Two measures particularly useful in understanding network functioning are its clustering coefficient and its characteristic path length (Bullmore and Sporns 2009).
-The clustering coefficient $(C_i)$ for a given node j measures the percentage of the possible connections between neighbors of j that are actually realized.
+Through much of the second half of the 20th century, mathematicians in the subfield of graph theory focused on three designs for networks; regular lattice networks, totally connected networks, and randomly connected networks.
+Two measures that are particularly useful in understanding network functioning are its clustering coefficient and its characteristic path length (Bullmore & Sporns 2009).
+The clustering coefficient $(C_i)$ for a given node i measures the percentage of the possible connections between neighbors of i that are actually realized.
 A high clustering coefficient for a whole network (C) indicates that components are highly connected to those in their neighborhood, a necessary condition for them to cooperate in performing specialized processing.
 The characteristic path length (L) is the mean of the shortest path lengths between nodes, where path length is measured in the number of connections that must be traversed.
 A low L enables high integration of the activity of all units in the network.
-In a regular lattice, nearby units are connected, resulting in a high value for C, but a large number of connections must typically be traversed to go from a given unit to a specific other unit, resulting in a high value for L (Simon's nearly decomposable systems are similar in this respect to regular lattices).
+In a regular lattice, nearby units are connected, resulting in a high value for C, but a large number of connections typically must be traversed to go from a given unit to a specific other unit, resulting in a high value for L (Simon's nearly decomposable systems are similar in this respect to regular lattices).
 In a network in which connections between units are determined randomly, if there is a path between two units, there will likely be a relatively short path between them (hence a low value for L).
-However, there will also be little clustering (low C) as the connections are as likely to be between distant as to be between nearby units.
+However, there also will be little clustering (low C) as the connections are as likely to be between distant as nearby units.